ilammy/srfi-114/README.md

 ## Extending

-See [this file](srfi-114/docs/extending.md) to see how to extend `default-comparator` with custom types.
+Read [docs/extending.md](srfi-114/docs/extending.md) on how to extend `default-comparator` with custom types.

 ## Licensing